The top 35 ice cream and gelato in Toronto by neighbourhood

-Summertime in Toronto means it's time to visit your local ice cream parlour, gelateria and frozen yogurt purveyor.
+Toronto ice cream parlours and gelato shops will be slinging their goodies all summer long.
 Satisfy your cravings for scoops, ice cream sandwiches, and chocolate dipped swirls with this handy guide to frozen treats in the city.

 Here are my picks for the top ice cream and gelato shops in Toronto by neighbourhood.

-Thai rolled ice cream is available all over Toronto and one of the city's top purveyors can be found on Baldwin St. Arctic Bites makes rolls to order in flavours like Thai ice tea and Fruit Loops.
+Thai rolled ice cream is available at various spots around the city and one of the city's top purveyors can be found on Baldwin St. Arctic Bites makes rolls to order in flavours like Thai ice tea and Fruit Loops.

 Hollywood Gelato carries over 20 fun house-spun gelati at a time cycling through a repertoire of 200+ flavours.
 Highlights include cake batter, key lime pie and roasted marshmallow - available in a cup or cone, two scoops at a time.